Wallingford railway branch line: Great Western Railway

 On 10 August 1870 the Wallingford board met with the GWR directors to attempt to sell their line to the larger company, but the GWR blandly declined for the time being.

 In June 1871 the matter was raised again and an offer to purchase was made: £3,515 of GWR 5% preference stock would be transferred to the W&WR shareholders, as well as £16,750 cash.
 The transfer was made and on 2 December 1871 the line was taken over by the GWR.
-(The Act of Parliament ratifying the transfer was made on 18 July 1872.)
+The act of Parliament ratifying the transfer, the Wallingford and Watlington Railway (Abandonment, &c.)
+Act 1872 (35 & 36 Vict. c. cxliv) was subsequently made on 18 July 1872.

 After the GWR main line was widened to four tracks in 1892, the opportunity was taken to relocate the junction station: Wallingford Road station was closed and a new junction station called Cholsey & Moulsford was opened 55 chain north west on 29 February 1892.

-Following the Grouping Act, by 1925 the six-road goods yard dealt with an average of 45 wagons daily.
+Following the Railways Act 1921, by 1925 the six-road goods yard dealt with an average of 45 wagons daily.
 The passenger station had a single four-coach platform with no run-round; that operation was performed by propelling to the area of the goods yard.
 There were 18 passenger trains each way daily in 1938.